paymentwall/paymentwall.github.io/docs/desktop-paylet.md

 # Paylet

-Paylet uses a payment methods aggregation platform which contains all the payment methods provided by Paymentwall and our partners.
+Paylet is a payment methods aggregation platform which contains all the payment methods provided by Paymentwall and our partners.

 It can be integrated with a widget in your application.

 ## Widget